Rui'an: Transportation

 The infrastructure of Rui'an has improved, with an ever-quickening pace of urbanization.
 Now, it has modernized traffic control, transportation and communication systems.
 The Wenzhou Yongqiang Airport, a 10,000-ton seaport and the local railway station are each less than 30 kilometers from the city proper.
 The coastal highway and the No. 104 state highway which run through the city, and the Rui'an station on the Wenzhou–Fuzhou railway are a few significant examples of developments in transportation in Rui'an.
 The Rail Transit Line 2, which started operation on April 26, 2023, arrives in Rui'an.

 Resources

 As a coastal city, Rui'an is rich in natural resources and has several salt mines.
 Situated about 100 nautical miles away from the estuary of Feiyunjiang, there lies the seabed rich in crude oil and natural gas, which are now being prospected and planned to be excavated.

+Culture

+As of 2012, Rui'an had 595 registered religious sites and more than 1,200 unregistered folk religion temples.